00labs/huma-monorepo/0_doc/huma_protocol_whitepaper.md

 ## 1.0 Introduction

-**Huma is an open protocol for building next-gen decentralized lending solutions backed by income and receivables.**
+**Huma is an open protocol for building next-gen decentralized risk and lending solutions backed by income and receivables.**

 Smart contracts’ transparency and automatic execution played a critical role in DeFi’s success and will continue to do so.
-At the same time, it lacked the most critical input that all modern risk underwriting depends on, income (cashflow).
+At the same time, the current DeFi ecosystem lacked the most critical input that all modern risk underwriting depends on, income (cashflow).
 Moreover, DeFi had to rely solely on over-collateralization of a few digital assets, making adoption by new entrants really difficult.
 These substantially limited its reach and impact.
-As such limitations become more and more obvious to many in the industry, under-collateralization and lending for real world use cases naturally emerges as the next frontier.
+As such limitations become more and more obvious to many in the industry, under-collateralization and lending for real world use cases naturally emerge as the next frontier.

 **Our Belief**